SEACrowd/seacrowd.github.io/README.md

 ### News & Updates

-- Create new updates in `_news/`.
-Format recommended is `YYYY-MM-DD-title.md`, but it doesn't matter
+- Create new updates in `_news/` with file name `YYYY-MM-DD-title.md`
-- Follow existing examples in the `_news/` directory
-- Include frontmatter with title, date, and write in markdown.
+- **Add empty frontmatter** and write the content in markdown.
+Recommended 300 characters max.
+Frontmatter is very important for Jekyll to read the file.

 ### Project Information